Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 The Office of Professional Accountability recommended Guzley be disciplined for not doing enough to de-escalate the situation before tackling the man.

-Though in the end, Guzley was not disciplined, the criticism he initially received shocked Pomper and received national attention.
+Though in the end, Guzley wasn’t disciplined, the criticism he initially received shocked Pomper and received national attention.

 For example, the Omaha Police Association issued a statement at the time in support of Guzley: “Officer Guzley was faced with a tough decision.
 Should he continue to follow an armed and clearly mentally disturbed suspect hoping he doesn’t lash out and injure or kill someone?
 The other option, try and end the incident as quickly and safely as possible.
 He chose to try and end it.”